GameStop Is Closing More Than 100 Stores Worldwide Following Massive Sales Drop

 “We believe that providing only annual guidance will reduce investor distraction as we continue to diversify the company and seek to maximize long-term shareholder value.”

 While it remains unclear if GameStop’s decision to close down some of its brick and mortar stores would change the fortunes of the company, it is certainly not the only offline retailer that is struggling to compete with e-commerce stores – primarily Amazon.
-Other players in the offline field – including JCPenney, Macy’s and Staples have all announced several store closures in 2016-17.
-In fact, just earlier this week, Sears – the owners of Kmart indicated that it had “substantial doubt” whether Kmart would survive through 2017.
+Other players in the offline field – including JCPenney, Macy’s and Staples – have all announced several store closures in 2016-17.
+In fact, just earlier this week, Sears – the owner of Kmart – indicated that it had “substantial doubt” whether Kmart would survive through 2017.

 Note that at this time, GameSpot is yet to announce the details of the stores that would be affected by the company’s decision.
 In fact, we do not know for sure whether all these stores are in fact in the U.S. or not.

-[Featured Image By Rod Mar /AP Images for GameStop]
+[Featured Image By Rod Mar/AP Images for GameStop]